zhezhouzz/ADT-Lemma-Discovery/artifact-instructions.md

 ### Running All Benchmarks and Build Tables

+Experimental results on the benchmark suite displayed in Table 4 of the paper can be obtained via the `~/ADT-Lemma-Discovery/build_table4.py` script in the Docker image as follows:

 ##### Running All Benchmarks

-Experimental results on the benchmark suite displayed in Table 4 of the paper can be obtained via the `~/ADT-Lemma-Discovery/build_table4.py` script in the Docker image as follows:

 * `python3 build_table4.py consistent config/table4.config` finds consistent specification
   mappings which enable successful verifications, but does not find weakenings of these specifications.

-* `python3 build_table4.py weakening config/table4.config` finds consistent and maximal specification
+* `python3 build_table4.py weakening config/table4.config [option]` finds consistent and maximal specification
   mappings which enable successful verifications.
-The weakening will take a very long time to run.
-There are `6` benchmarks we labeled as `Limit` in Table which will take more than `1` hour to finish and there are `3` of them timeout.
+  + The weakening will take a very long time to run.
+There are `6` benchmarks we labeled as `Limit` in Table which will take more than `1` hour to finish.
-  + `python3 build_table4.py weakening config/table4.config` will skip these `6` benchmarks.
+  + `python3 build_table4.py weakening config/table4.config short` will run all benchmarks besides these `6` benchmarks.
-  + `python3 build_table4.py weakening config/table4.config all` will run all benchmarks with in 1 hour time bound.
-It takes at least `6` hours.
+  + `python3 build_table4.py weakening config/table4.config long` will run these `6` benchmarks with a `1` hour time bound.
+It takes about `6` hours.
-  + `python3 build_table4.py weakening config/table4.config unlimited` will run all benchmarks without time bound.
+  + `python3 build_table4.py weakening config/table4.config unlimited` will run these `6` benchmarks without time bound.
   + We also provide our expirement result which is saved in `_data` directory, you can use this result by config file `config/result_table4.config`.

 ##### Build Tables